ITT23/assignment-03-activity-recognition-yellow/machine-learning-papers.md

 [1] According to Sculley et al., the most important reason for using a machine learning system is that "the desired behavior cannot be effectively implemented in software logic without dependency on external data".

+According to Kostakos & Musolesi (2017) one common use case for machine learning is activity recognition for example in wearable computing or other user interaction techniques like gesture recognition.
+It is also used to optimize system resources one example here is the optimization of battery conservation.
+Another use case is to provide intelligent mobile notifications to the users.

+Especially in research Kostakos & Musolesi (2017) identify machine learning is used to model human behavior.
+Another research topic using machine learning is the prediction of future user activities and interactions.

 ## Which problems of machine learning do the authors of the papers identify?

+One problem according to Kostakos & Musolesi (2017) is that the inner workings of machine learning models are not transparent.
+This problem is especially prevalent when generating new knowledge about the world and when using unsupervised learning.
+The authors argue that in these cases preliminary testing bevor adopting machine learning techniques is necessary.

+Another problem the authors identify is that machine learning algorithms give insight only in association relationships and not causality, because of this one must be extremely careful when extrapolating conclusions.
+They argue further that this problem is even more prominent when using data collected through crowdsourcing and not collected it in an experimental setting.

+Another problem is the interpretation of accuracy reported for machine learning algorithms.
+The accuracy always should be interpreted considering the task solved.
+This gets obvious comparing a classifier with tow classes and a classifier with 16 different classes, because the first one has a random baseline of 50 percent and the second one has a baseline of only 6.6 percent.
+So, in this case 85 percent accuracy would be much better for the second algorithm.
+Its also should be considered that we maybe do not expect a random baseline for a task.

+The last problem identified by Kostakos & Musolesi (2017) is when machine learning techniques are applied to subsets of data, because this results in only capturing a limited part of the phenomena.

 [1] On the meta level, Sculley et al. list the technical dept as the main problem that can arise as a result of using machine learning concepts.